 In today’s digital age, where online security is a growing concern, terms like SSL and HTTPS are becoming increasingly important.
 Whether you’re a website owner, a business professional, or just a curious internet user, understanding these concepts is essential for protecting sensitive information and building trust online.
-In this beginner’s guide, we’ll break down what SSL and HTTPS are, why they matter, and how you can implement them on your website.
+In this beginner-friendly guide, we’ll break down what SSL and HTTPS are, why they matter, and how you can implement them on your website.

 SSL stands for Secure Sockets Layer, a standard security technology that establishes an encrypted link between a web server and a browser.
 This encryption ensures that all data transferred between the server and the user remains private and secure.